KnBrckr/woocommerce-variation-editor/readme.txt

 WooCommerce plugin to provide spreadsheet style editing for product variations.

+Requires WooCommerce 3.0 or later

 == Installation ==

 1. Unzip plugin to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

 = 0.6 =
-* Update to use WooCommerce 3.0 interfaces
+* Address Deprecated APIs to be compatible with WooCommerce 3.0

 = 0.5 =
 * Refactor to use a container plugin and asset directories